lbormann/darts-caller/README.md

 ## TODOs

-- Support other games modes
+- support other games modes
 - cricket 2 players 2x gameon
 - cricket: do not call marked fields, only call number if field is still open
-- Bots no dart-sounds for every turn (at least not for ESF = 0)
+- bots no dart-sounds for every turn (at least not for ESF = 0)
 - add fading option for ambient, *? -> play(loops=0, maxtime=0, fade_ms=0) -> Channel
 - bot your aiming for (your require ...) but already gameshot (stop running sounds)
 - add ambient_x-pendent for every Main/Every-Dart-Sound
 - ambient_25bullbull fail?
-- If single-darts is on and last arrow hits; the programm also calls last dart effect / that is ie triple, that coming from curated caller-voices = wrong!
+- if single-darts is on and last arrow hits; the programm also calls last dart effect / that is ie triple, that coming from curated caller-voices = wrong!
-- Care about blocking python process on shutdown
+- care about blocking python process on shutdown
+- do not load new caller on ad-disconnect

 ### Done

-- Prevent from double calling
+- prevent from double calling
 - only one webhook with all information (to prevent race condition on receiving app): leg_end, turn, throw_number, throw_value, points_left, variant, user
 - let the user configure caller-volume
-- Sounds for every throw (single, double, tripple, missed)
+- sounds for every throw (single, double, tripple, missed)
 - add start argument for surpressing checkout calls
 - add sites for free sound-file downloads
-- Cricket: Change call behaviour to default
+- cricket: Change call behaviour to default
 - improved possible checkout call for bogey numbers
 - yr_2-yr_170.{wav | mp3} different sounds-files for possible checkout calls
-- Fix sound-play repetition
+- fix sound-play repetition
-- Improved error logging
+- improved error logging
 - dont care about last slash in webhook
 - fix webhook for apps that need info of every throw
 - offer multiple WTT`s